ThomasPortwood/java-truck-graphql/README.md

 - A GraphQL subscription was included to support the development of the barista app.
 It can be tested by:
     - Browse to [Altair](https://graphql.thomasportwood.com/altair)
+    - Ensure the subscription URL is correct by selectiont 'Subscription URL' on the left toolbar and setting it to "wss://graphql.thomasportwood.com/subscriptions"
     - Add a subscription to the request like:
         ```
         subscription {